Snaiel/ML-Fireballs/README.md

 <br>

-# Working on the project
+# Working on the Project

 Here are the steps if you are going to be tinkering around or doing development.